jesscxc/Longgame_Mindtech/README.md

-# Longgame mindtech
+# Longgame Mindtech

-## Guided Meditations for Expanding Mind
+## Guided Meditations to Expand Mind

-These are guided meditations for expanding mind and increasing creativity, developed with Longgame Tech.
+These are guided meditations to expand mind, developed with Longgame Tech.

 All of this art (scripts, recordings, etc) is dedicated to the public domain (via the [0BSD license](https://choosealicense.com/licenses/0bsd/), the [CC0 license](https://choosealicense.com/licenses/cc0-1.0/), the [Unlicense](https://choosealicense.com/licenses/unlicense/), or your choice of whatever is most helpful).
 You can remix and reuse however you'd like, without attribution.